 (1) The Minister may give directions in writing to the Director General with respect to the performance of his or her functions, either generally or in relation to a particular matter, and the Director General shall give effect to any such direction.

-(2) The text of any direction given under subsection (1) shall be included in the annual report submitted by the Director General under section 66 of the Financial Administration and Audit Act 1985.
+(2) The text of any direction given under subsection (1) shall be included in the annual report submitted by the Director General under Part 5 of the Financial Management Act 2006.

 [Section 5 amended by No. 7 of 2002 s.
 31; No. 5 of 2005 s.
-44.]
+44; No. 77 of 2006 s.
+17.]

 6. Delegatory power of Minister and Director General